havoc7/AutoShop/README.md

 # InnoSprint
-Come along with us to participate in a fun filled hackathon that tackles online shopping in a new and creative way!!
+Come along with us to participate in a fun filled hackathon that tackles online shopping in a new and creative way!

 # The problem we're solving: